IoBT-VISTEC/PPMI_DL/README.md

 ## Usage for Linux user

-For linux users, the shell script is provided for training and testing for all 10-fold data.
+For linux users, the shell script is provided for training and interpreting for all 10-fold data.
 This shell script will automatically adjust all the input parameters.
 The shell script can be run by

 ```sh
 ./run_all.sh